infobloxopen/terraform-provider-infoblox/docs/resources/infoblox_ip_allocation.md

 When you perform a `create` or an `update` operation using this allocation resource, the following read-only parameters are computed:

-* `allocated_ipv4_addr`: if you allocated a dynamic IP address, this value is the IP address allocated from the specified IPv4 CIDR.
+* `allocated_ipv4_addr`: if you allocated a dynamic IP address, this value is the IP address allocated from the specified IPv4 CIDR or `filter_params`.
   If you allocated a static IP address, this value is the IP address that you specified in the `ipv4_addr` field.
   You can reference this field for the IP address when using other resources.
 Example:
 ```hcl